fl0rma/tableau_dashboard/README.md

 1. Launch the dashboard application to visualize and explore the board game data.
 [Click here to access the dashboard](https://public.tableau.com/views/Project5_Dashboard_BGG/Dashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)
 2. Interact with the different graphs and features to drill down and obtain the desired information about board games.

-Please note that the code and data files provided in this project are for demonstration purposes only and may require further customization and adaptation to suit your specific needs.

 ## Conclusion